 The left line through Elephant Head is a good sneak route that avoids the more difficult right line.
 You can see the big rock in the middle of the river that splits the flow.
 The left line is right next to, and wrapping around this rock.

+The picture is the Hero Line through Elephant Head Rapid and that line is the toughest challenge on the run.
 Note: as of June, 2010, the Hero Line is even tougher, and paddlers are warned away from it.